Can surgical masks be reused?

 "Medical masks are for single use only," the World Health Organization has said.
 "Discard the mask immediately, preferably into a closed bin."

-The US Food and Drug Administration (FDA) recommends -- in emergency circumstances -- hydrogen peroxide vapour to decontaminate the N95 masks worn by healthcare workers.
+The US Food and Drug Administration (FDA) allowed -- in emergency circumstances -- hydrogen peroxide vapour to decontaminate the N95 masks worn by healthcare workers.

 Other methods to purify single-use masks include exposing them to high temperatures or ultraviolet radiation.